Mendham Township, New Jersey: History

-The township was originally formed on March 29, 1749, from portions of Hanover Township, Morris Township and Roxbury Township.
+The township was formed on March 29, 1749, from portions of Hanover Township, Morris Township and Roxbury Township.
 After the Revolutionary War, on February 21, 1798, the township was incorporated by the Township Act of 1798 of the New Jersey Legislature as one of the state's initial group of 104 townships.
 Portions of the township were taken to create Randolph Township on January 1, 1806.
 Mendham Borough became an independent municipality when it was formed on May 15, 1906.

-The first settlers were attracted to Mendham Township by the abundance of natural resources.
-Here they found water to power factories, trees for fuel, and rich deposits of ore.
-By 1748 the area housed iron forges, sawmills, and a gristmill along the North Branch of the Raritan River.
-This early settlement became known as Ralston, after the enterprising Ralston family.
+Natural resources of water, forests and minerals drew settlers to the area.
+The area of Ralston had iron forges, sawmills, and a gristmill by 1748, located in an area along the North Branch of the Raritan River.
 Northeast of Ralston is India Brook.
 On the eastern side of Mendham Township, brooks that formed the upper reaches of the Whippany River attracted settlers to the valley called Water Street or Waterville, later known as Brookside.

-Following the Civil War, a trend of wealthy industrialists and financiers established country homes in the Morristown area and Bernardsville's "Mountain Colony", including in the Mendhams.
-The community retains its early character through its carefully preserved homes, farm buildings, and villages.
-These are living remnants of the township's past.
-Here people worked where they lived in a natural setting, away from the "dark satanic mills" of the big city, "pursuing economic independence – a portrait of Americana", according to the town's website.
+Following the Civil War, wealthy industrialists and financiers established country homes in the Morristown area and Bernardsville's "Mountain Colony", including in the Mendhams.
+Historic homes, structures, and local settlements are relics of the township's history as a community where people lived and worked in a rural community far from the city's "dark satanic mills".

 Geography

 According to the United States Census Bureau, the township had a total area of 18.01 square miles (46.65 km2), including 17.78 square miles (46.06 km2) of land and 0.23 square miles (0.59 km2) of water (1.27%).

 Unincorporated communities, localities and place names located partially or completely within the township include Brookside, Colemans Hollow, Days Mills, Pleasant Valley, Ralston and Washington Corner.

 The long-established hamlets of Brookside and Ralston are located within the township and both are listed among the National Register of Historic Places.

 The township surrounds Mendham Borough on three sides and borders Morris Township to the east, Harding Township to the southeast, Randolph to the north and Chester Township to the west all of which are located in Morris County; Bernardsville lies to the south and Peapack-Gladstone lies to the southwest, both located in the Somerset Hills of Somerset County.

-Located near Jockey Hollow along Kennaday Road lies the Mendham Golf and Tennis Club.